MadhanDevlpr/my_portfolio/README.md

 <hr>

-If your're interested in contributing to this project please create a PR.
+If your're interested in contributing to this project please send me a msg in the feedback form of my portfolio.

 <hr>